-A traffic impact study.
+A traffic and road impact study that includes, but is not limited to, projections regarding the number of trucks and other vehicles that will service the proposed site; seasonal restrictions on load and speech; enforcement mechanisms for traffic violators; and other reasonably anticipated impacts on traffic and roadways.

 Additional costs to governmental units; police and fire protection; storm water drainage; water supply and sewage disposal.

+Additional costs to residents located on adjacent or nearby properties up to 1 mile from the proposed site boundary including, but not limited to: impact to property values and predicted changes in utility costs.

-Evidence that the disposal of wastewater and other materials will be accomplished in a manner that complies with local, state and federal regulations.
+Assessment of the proposed the disposal methods of wastewater and other waste materials to determine compliance with local, state and federal regulations.

-Noise, vibration, dust and dirt, litter, smoke, odor, light, and glare.
+Noise, infrasound, vibration, dust and dirt, litter, smoke, odor, light, and glare.

-A community impact analysis.
+A community impact analysis including but not limited to, the proposed data center’s impacts on human health, healthcare costs, local tax revenue, state tax revenue and other matters as determined by the Planning Department.

+An impact analysis of the proposed data center’s impacts on wildlife and insects on the site and within one (1) mile of the boundaries of the site property.

+Investigation into any real or perceived conflicts of interests between the Applicant and the Township.

-An analysis by a third party of the nature and effect of any private utility systems, including septic tanks and drain fields, storm water control and retention facilities, and water supply and distribution systems.
-This analysis shall include any impact on private utility systems located on adjacent or nearby properties up to ½ mile away from the proposed data center.
+An analysis by a third party of the nature and effect of any private utility systems, including septic tanks and drain fields, storm water control and retention facilities, and water supply and distribution systems, and any on-site wind, solar, natural gas, nuclear, or diesel generation.
+This analysis shall include any impact on private utility systems located on adjacent or nearby properties up to one (1) mile away from the proposed data center.

-The environmental impact assessment shall include statements or comments from the following public agencies or officials concerning those aspects of the proposed data center within their respective responsibilities and jurisdictions: Kent County Health Department; Kent County Road Commission, Kent County Drain Commissioner, Michigan Department of Environment, Great Lakes, and Energy, local school district(s); Kent County Sheriff’s Department, the Township Fire Department, electricity providers, and the surrounding public water and sewer authorities and providers if applicable, along with other appropriate agencies
+The community and environmental impact assessment shall include statements or comments from the following public agencies or officials concerning those aspects of the proposed data center within their respective responsibilities and jurisdictions: Kent County Health Department; Kent County Road Commission, Kent County Drain Commissioner, Michigan Department of Environment, Great Lakes, and Energy, local school district(s); Kent County Sheriff’s Department, the Township Fire Department, electricity providers, and the surrounding public water and sewer authorities and providers if applicable, along with other appropriate agencies

 Reports.
 The Township shall have the right to require supplemental or amended reports related to matters including but not limited to impacts of the proposed development, prior to any zoning approval.

 Staff Review.
 The Zoning Administrator and Township Engineer shall prepare a report on the proposed site plan for the Planning Commission.
 The Township may also contract with other consultants to provide reports necessary to evaluate the proposed data center and its potential impacts.

+Review of Application.
+To advance an application, the Zoning Administrator and Township engineer shall bring the completed application and accompanying Community and Environmental Impact Assessment for a vote before the Planning Commission.
+The Planning Commission must hold at least three public hearings on each application and allow for public comment at each session.
+If the project has less than 20% public opposition by the final hearing and does not pose significant risk for the Townships residents, waterways, environment, or wildlife, the Planning Commission may vote to approve the application.
+A project with 20% or more public comments in opposition to the project must be rejected.
+Projects that pose significant risks for Township residents, waterways, environment, or wildlife may not be advanced by the Planning Commission.
+Once advanced by the Planning Commission, all Applications must be approved by a majority vote of the Township Board.